hotosm/tasking-manager/task-view/README.md

 ### Running server in production

 The server is run through gunicorn in production.
 Only the northstar db `NORTHSTAR_DB_PASSWORD` needs to provided in an environment variable as the tasking manager db shares the same user in production.
-The path to the gunicorn log file should also be supplied as `TASK_VIEW_LOG_FILE`.
+The path to the gunicorn access and error logs supplied:

-`NORTHSTAR_DB_PASSWORD='xxx' TASK_VIEW_LOG_FILE=/home/andrewwong1/task-view.log bash runprod.sh`
+`NORTHSTAR_DB_PASSWORD='xxx' TASK_VIEW_ACCESS_LOG_FILE=/home/user/task-view.log TASK_VIEW_ERROR_LOG_FILE=/home/user/task-view.error.log bash runprod.sh`

 ## CLI tools